Huemmer-Daniel/Alicorn/docs/src/reference/quantities.md

 # Quantities

-This section describes the Quantities submodule of Alicorn.
-The module is concerned with defining and manipulating physical quantities.
+The `Quantities` submodule is concerned with defining and manipulating physical quantities.

 Unless stated otherwise, all types, functions, and constants defined in the submodule are exported to the global scope.